Sholola-Gbolahan/esmerald/docs/esmerald.md

 * **ODM Support**: Native support for [Mongoz][mongoz_odm].
 * **APIView**: Class Based endpoints for your beloved OOP design.
 * **JSON serialization/deserialization**: Both UJSON and ORJON support.
-* **Lifespan**: Support for the newly Starlette lifespan.
+* **Lifespan**: Support for the Lilya lifespan.
 * **Dependency Injection**: Like any other great framework out there.
 * **Scheduler**: Yes, that's right, we come with a scheduler for those background tasks.
 * **Simplicity from settings**: Yes, we have a way to make the code even cleaner by introducing settings based systems.
 * **msgspec** - Support for `msgspec`.

-## Relation to Starlette and other frameworks
+## Relation to Lilya and other frameworks

-Esmerald uses Starlette under the hood.
+Esmerald uses Lilya under the hood.
 The reason behind this decison comes with the fact that performance is there and no issues with routing.

 Once the application is up, all the routes are mounted and therefore the url paths are defined.